jlegatheaux/cnss/README.md

 Prints control algorithm routing table to the screen in a previously user agreed format.

-These up calls are called at each time step where there is a correspondeng event directed to this node.
+These up calls are called at each time step where there is a correspondent event directed to the node, see the section on the configuration file.

 The node processing steps control algorithm can use the following down calls: